Don't be a Victim During a Pandemic! Analysing Security and Privacy Threats in Twitter During COVID-19: Privacy Risks Exposure Analysis

 \subsection{Privacy Risk Quantification Method}

-For our work, we define privacy risk as the probability of identifying social media users by learning their private or sensitive information through their tweets.
-The three key probabilities that are involved in risk quantification are: \textit{(1) Probability of Uniqueness:} is measured as the non-likelihood of user's tweets sequence being similar to tweets of other users such that the sequence is unique or distinguished to reveal the user's identity. \textit{(2) Probability of Uniformness:} is measured as the likelihood of a user entering the specific tweet (and thereby interested in the specific topic) based on the user's previous tweet history.
-The more the user has entered a certain type of tweet, the more confidence in the inference that the user is interested in this topic. \textit{(3) Probability of Linkability:} is based on how much PII available from user's tweet data.
-PII could reveal the identity of a user and therefore allows linking the corresponding data to the user.
+For our work, we define \textit{privacy risk} as \textbf{the probability of identifying social media users by learning their private or sensitive information through their tweets}.
+The three key probabilities that are involved in risk quantification are \textit{(1) Probability of Uniqueness:} measured as the non-likelihood of a user's tweets sequence being similar to tweets of other users such that the sequence is unique or distinguished to reveal the user's identity. \textit{(2) Probability of Uniformness:} measured as the likelihood of a user entering a specific tweet (and thereby \ik{being} interested in a specific topic) based on the user's previous tweet history.
+The more the user has entered a certain type of tweet, the more confidence in the inference that the user is interested in that topic. \textit{(3) Probability of Linkability:} measured by how much PII is available from a user's tweet data.
+PII could reveal the identity of \ik{a} user and allow linking the corresponding data to the user.

-The overall privacy risk is measured as the joint probability of identifiability (uniqueness and uniformity) and linkability probabilities.
-In order to measure the above probabilities, we use the Hidden Markov Model (HMM) that represents probability distributions over sequences of observations.
-Let's consider $u_i$ represents a user and $X_t$ represents a tweet at a time $t$.
-Also, assume a sequence of events (i.e., tweets) by a user at time $t$ is $X_1, X_2, ..., X_t$, respectively.
-We train the HMM model using previous tweets of a user in order to predict the privacy risk of his current tweet.
-The tweets entered by a user becomes a node, and the probabilities of uniqueness, uniformity, and linkability are modelled in the HMM.
+The overall privacy risk is calculated as the joint probability of identifiability (uniqueness and uniformity) and linkability. \ik{The probability of inference from a sequence of user tweets is often conditional on previous tweets.
+Therefore the risk of inference becomes higher along with a user's sequence of tweets (i.e., the probability of privacy preservation becomes lower with the sequence of a user's tweets/data).
+The reason behind this intuition is that a user reveals more with the sequence of his posts and the data become more refined or specified to a certain topic enabling the tweets sequence to be highly linkable (less anonymised) to an individual.
+Therefore, the inference probability becomes higher, and the following tweet data by the user might be at an even higher risk of disclosure.}